Eclipse openDuT

 The third option rebases the changes of the feature branch on top of the PR's target branch.
 This would be our preferred option, but "The rebase and merge behavior on GitHub deviates slightly from

-.
+git rebase.
 Rebase and merge on GitHub will always update the committer information and create new commit SHAs"2.
 This doubles the number of commits and spams the history unnecessarily.
 Therefore, we do not use this option either.

 The only viable option for us is to rebase and merge the changes via the command line.
 The procedures slightly differ according to the location of the feature branch.